 - Visually check the plunger for worn areas and damage, replacing them as necessary.

 - Install the new packing, ensuring that the seal rings are facing the pressure end of the pump.

 - Lubricate the plunger and insert into packing.
 Be careful not to damage the plunger’s exterior surface during installation.

 - Connect the new plunger to the extension rod or crosshead.
 Turn the pump over by hand to make sure the plunger and packing are properly aligned.

 - Tighten the packing per the pump manufacturer’s instructions.
 If you are installing adjustable style packing, do not tighten it until the dripping stops as this could inflict damage from overtightening.

 - Start the pump and check its operation for leaks.
 However, it’s normal for the packing to drip small amounts of fluid.

 - Note that the majority of situations involving excessive leakage are due to improper installation.
 Please be thoroughly familiar with manufacturer’s pump maintenance instructions before starting any installation.

-If you have any questions about the proper installation of your plunger packing, contact Triangle Pump today»
+If you have any questions about the proper installation of your plunger packing, contact Triangle Pump Components today»

 If you are experiencing pumping issues and need help troubleshooting the problem click here»